 I haven’t shared any garden updates recently, but I first want to say that I am SO glad that I have kept up with it!
 The other day, I had a ton of crazy carrots that I needed to use, along with some rainbow chard that grew in better than I had anticipated (bugs love my greens).
 And with the cooler weather coming in (please?), I thought that this recipe for Roasted Carrots & Creamy Quinoa would be hearty and delicious.

-In this dish you will find a protein-rich base of creamy quinoa, thanks to Silk’s Almond Coconut Milk, mixed with delicious black lentils and fresh chard, then topped with simply-seasoned roasted rainbow carrots and crunchy almonds.
+In this dish you will find a protein-rich base of creamy quinoa, thanks to non-dairy milk, mixed with delicious black lentils and fresh chard, then topped with simply-seasoned roasted rainbow carrots and crunchy almonds.
 The fresh parsley, also from my garden, really adds a pop of flavor and color!

 Now, to use some of the MANY serrano and jalapeño peppers that are hanging out in my backyard!
 I’m definitely going to pickle some, and possibly do another pepper salt, but do you all have any other suggestions?
 I even left some jalapeños alone long enough to turn red, so that I could make my own chipotle spice. 😀

 But, back to this recipe!
-You’re getting tons of Vitamin K and A from the chard, fiber and magnesium from lentils, beta-carotene from carrots, protein from quinoa, vitamin D and calcium from Silk’s Unsweetened Almond Coconut Milk, and SO much more!
+You’re getting tons of Vitamin K and A from the chard, fiber and magnesium from lentils, beta-carotene from carrots, protein from quinoa, and SO much more!
 It’s pretty amazing what plants have to offer us, in terms of nutrition.
 The only thing I was told when I was younger was that they were good for me!
 But, when you really look at the data, it’s pretty awesome.